phac-nml/irida/doc/user/user/project/index.md

 ![Edit project member project role.](images/change-user-project-role.png)

+The project role is saved as soon as you make a selection -- you **do not** need to click a "Save" button.

 #### Changing a project member's metadata role

 You may want to change a project member's metadata role if you wish to restrict an individual user from viewing certain metadata on the project.
 You can only change a project member's metadata role if you have the **Manager** role on the project and the member is also not a **Manager** on the project.